Family Relations Style Guide

 Numbers and Statistics

-- Use figures, not words, for dates; ages; sample, subsample, or population size; exact sums of money; numbers that represent time; and scores and points on a scale. (see pp. 111-114).
+- Use figures, not words, for dates, ages, sample, subsample, population size, exact sums of money, numbers that represent time, and scores and points on a scale.
+The guidelines for the presentation of numbers have been updated to be consistent throughout a work; for example, there is no longer an exception for presenting numbers in an abstract (see pp. 178-181).

 - In text and references, separate number ranges with an En dash.
 Type all mathematical operators (e.g., <, =) with a space before and after.
 Use numerals for all numbers when comparing to numbers 10 or above (e.g., 12, 11, and 6 months.